ARRIVAL AT SCHOOL

 - They shall also agree to indemnify and hold harmless the district and district personnel for any damages or costs incurred.

-- Use your assigned computer.
+- Use your assigned Chromebook.

 - Turn computers on and off correctly.
-NEVER shut down by pushing button on tower!

 - Inform the teacher if there is a problem with the computer.

 - Log off when finished.
-Turn off only if instructed by teacher.

 - Do not change settings or arrangement of icons.